Sbussiso/InboxAI/README.md

 # Usage

-As a web application, simply navigate to the hosted URL to start utilizing InboxAI's features.
+As a web application, simply navigate to https://myinboxai.com/ to start utilizing InboxAI's features.
 The user-friendly interface ensures a seamless experience, even for those unfamiliar with AI.

 # API key?
 You must have an openAI API key to use inboxAI